Nat-As/LED-Counter/README.md

 # LED-Counter
-7 seg LED counter in AVR assembly
+7 seg LED counter in AVR assembly.
+Counts from 0-9